Meth Abuse Signs, Symptoms, Effects, and Treatment

 Teen Meth Abuse

-This steep decline in teen meth use corresponded with an increase in how risky young people think it is to use methamphetamine.
+This steep decline in teen meth use corresponded with an increase in how risky young people perceive methamphetamine use to be.
 In 1999, only 51.2% of high school seniors thought using crystal methamphetamine (ice) once or twice was very risky.